NomicFoundation/hardhat-ignition/docs/creating-modules-for-deployment.md

 ## Calling contract methods

 Not all contract configuration happens via the constructor.
-To configure a contract calls can be made:
+To configure a contract through a call to a contract method:

 ```tsx
 const token = m.contract("Token");